FSharpBristol/FSharpTurtleTutorial/README.md

 Firstly run `dotnet restore` and `dotnet build` in the "Exercise" folder

-Then run `dotnet restore` in the "Unit-Tests" folder.

-Now open the root folder in Visual Studio Code (e.g: `C:\Git\FSharpTurtleTutorial`).
+Then open the root folder in Visual Studio Code (e.g: `C:\Git\FSharpTurtleTutorial`).
 If you installed Ionide from the Setup section you will have syntax highlighting of the ".fs" files, you will also be able to execute lines of the file using F# Interactive directly from VS Code (Select the lines and press Alt+Enter)

 [The exercise tutorial can be found here](https://fsharpbristol.github.io/FSharpBristol/presentations/FSharpTurtleTutorial#/1), press the down arrow to work through the slides.